alicja-begovic/alicja-begovic/README.md

 ## My current projects

-I'm sharpening my React skills through small projects.
+I'm sharpening my React skills through the React course and implementing my knowledge into small projects.

 ## Technologies that I use in projects